danmiltenberger/danmiltenberger.github.io/_posts/2023-10-21-DRAW-BOT-OVERVIEW.md

 #### An Opportunity
 During summer shutdown, all the departments go on vacation except logistics.
 On a very tight schedule, the logistics team makes the moves they've been planning for months.
 It was my last two weeks and all my supervisors and coworkers were very busy with work that an intern couldn't really help with.
 In short, I was totally unsupervised.
 I guess I could've kicked back, drank the coffee, and relaxed for two weeks.

-> In short, I was totally unsupervised.
-I guess I could've kicked back, drank the coffee, and relaxed for two weeks.

 ... or I could try to pull this off.